SnoopyLeHippy/ComfyUI-Deployer/README.md

 A desktop app for managing custom nodes/intalls for [ComfyUI](https://github.com/Comfy-Org/ComfyUI/).
 It allow to :
+- Packages the configuration into a self-contained portable bundle.
+- Create single shareable self-installing `.bat`
 - Install custom nodes from any versions, commit or branch
 - Create and export custom nodes configuration
-- Packages the configuration into a self-contained portable bundle.
 - Create a bundle from a comfyUi workflow.
 - Update configuration from a ComfyUi workflow